starting at €2210, total, not per person

 explore the culture and history between lisbon and porto in 3-days

 Departing from Lisbon we arrive at the whitewashed village of Tomar to explore the Castelo dos Templários and Convento de Cristo.
-These UNESCO sights are important for their Portugese-Gothic Manuline architecture, as well as administrative headquarters for the Military Order of Christ, heirs to the Templar fortunes.
+These UNESCO sights are important for their Portuguese-Gothic Manueline architecture, as well as administrative headquarters for the Military Order of Christ, heirs to the Templar fortunes.
 We continue on to the riverside village of Coimbra.
-Home to one of the worlds oldest universities.
+Home to one of the world's oldest universities.
 We walk through the medieval historic center to discover the resting place of Portugal's first king, and the Biblioteca Joanina, a Baroque masterpiece and one of the top 3 important libraries of the world.

-We focus the day on the diverse sights of Porto's historic center walking the city's most coveted gardens, riverfronts and miradoruos, (scenic overlooks).
-Between the sights we use the vehicle to climbs hills to discover Porto's hidden treasures in the ornate Palacio da Bolsa, and Sao Bento Station, plated with thousands of hand-painted blue tiles.
+We focus the day on the diverse sights of Porto's historic center walking the city's most coveted gardens, riverfront, and miradoruos, (scenic overlooks).
+Between the sights, we use the vehicle to climbs hills to discover Porto's hidden treasures in the ornate Palacio da Bolsa, and Sao Bento Station, plated with thousands of hand-painted blue tiles.
 Before heading back to Lisbon, we have a refreshing lunch in Afurada, a wonderful fishermen's village still undiscovered by mass tourism.
-The views of Porto's pastel speckled houses in the distance offers a beautiful farewell.
+The views of Porto's pastel speckled houses in the distance offer a beautiful farewell.

 why do we use a dedicated driver and a separate guide?

-We provide a luxury modern vehicle with heat and air conditioning, a driver, and an official guide who can take guests inside the monuments of Fatima.
-Unlike budget tour operators, our guides won’t leave you to wander the interior of the monuments on your own with no explanations of what you are seeing.
-Many budget tours of Fatima have the guide double duty as the driver.
+We provide a luxury modern vehicle with heat and air conditioning, a driver, and an official guide who can take guests inside sights.
+Unlike budget tour operators, our guides won’t leave you to wander the interior of sights on your own with no explanations of what you are seeing.
+Many budget tours have the guide double duty as the driver.
 This is something we would never do, and you will have a dedicated driver for 3 reasons.